Automorphy of Symm^5(GL(2)) and base change: The eleven steps of the safe chain

 Since $\psi$ is a character ramified at $17$ of order $8$, if we take a prime $w$ which is a primitive root modulo $17$ the value $\psi(w)$ will be an element of order $8$ in some extension of $\F_{11}$.
 An easy computation shows that the order of $43$ modulo $17$ is $8$, thus $43 \equiv w^2 \pmod{17}$ for some primitive root $w$.
 Therefore, $\psi(43) = \psi(w^2) = \psi(w)^2$ gives an element of order $4$ in some extension of $\F_{11}$.
 But this clearly contradicts (@), and this concludes the proof that $\bar{\rho}$ is irreducible.\\

 We have thus seen that the mod $11$ representation $\bar{\rho}$ attached to $f_{11}$ is irreducible.
 Let us check, using once again Dickson's classification, that its image is large.
 First of all, the projective image can not be an exceptional group because the image of ramification at $17$ gives an element having, even after projectivization, order $8$.\\ Since the Serre's weight is $2$, it follows from Lemma \ref{ribet} that, if the image is dihedral, it must be induced from a quadratic field $K$ ramifying at most at $17$ and $43$.
 But ramification at $43$ of the residual representation is either trivial or unipotent (thus in both cases of odd order), so $K$ can only ramify at $17$. \\ To show that this case can not occur, we argue as in the proof of Lemma \ref{ribet}.
-We are now considering ramification at a prime different from the residual characteristic, but nevertheless the same reasoning on dihedral groups applies: If we assume that the image of $\bar{\rho}$ is dihedral induced from $K$ and at a ramified prime $r$ we know that the image of the inertia group is given by a cyclic group of projective order greater than $2$, then the quadratic field $K$ can not ramify at $r$.\\ Thus, we conclude that the residual image can not be dihedral.
+We are now considering ramification at a prime different from the residual characteristic, but nevertheless the same reasoning on dihedral groups applies: If we assume that the image of $\bar{\rho}$ is dihedral induced from $K = \Q(\sqrt{17})$, using the fact that at the ramified prime $r =17$ the image of the inertia group is given by a cyclic group of projective order greater than $4$, we obtain a contradiction. \\ Thus, we conclude that the residual image can not be dihedral.
 Therefore, from Dickson's classification we see that the image is large.
 Moreover, since $\PGL(2, \F_{11})$ does not contain elements of order $8$, we see (using a generator of the inertia group at $17$) that the image is $6$-extra large.\\ As we have already remarked, the residual representation $\bar{\rho}$ will have either trivial or unipotent ramification at $43$.
-Moreover, in the unramified case, it is easy to see from the existence of the lift given by $f_{11}$, which is supercuspidal at $43$, that the necessary condition for the existence of a lift that is Steinberg at $43$ is satisfied.
-In fact, since $43 \equiv -1 \pmod{11}$, this condition simply reads $\bar{\rho}(\Frob_{43}) \equiv 0 \pmod{11}$, and we have already stressed during the proof of Lemma \ref{magic} that this is satisfied.
+Moreover, in the unramified case, the existence of the lift given by $f_{11}$, which is supercuspidal at $43$, is enough to ensure that Ribet's level raising can be applied to construct a lift that is Steinberg at $43$.
+In fact, since $43 \equiv -1 \pmod{11}$, the condition to apply Ribet's result reads and we have already stressed during the proof of Lemma \ref{magic} that this is satisfied.
 In any case, {\it soit} by Steinberg level-raising, {\it soit} by taking a minimal lift, we conclude that there is a modular lift of $\bar{\rho}$ corresponding to a weight $2$ newform $f_{12}$ of level $43 \cdot 17$, which is Steinberg at $43$ and has a nebentypus of order $8$ at $17$.\\